 Jimmy currently owns one Bitcoin, but he’d like to purchase Ethereum instead.
 He goes to the exchange and selects an ETH/BTC trading pair.
-The exchange then displays what the current value of Ethereum is when compared to Bitcoin.
-Jimmy agrees to this value and submits a trade to sell half of his Bitcoin for Ethereum.
+The exchange displays then what the current value of Ethereum is compared to Bitcoin.
+Jimmy agrees with this value and submits a trade to sell half of his Bitcoin for Ethereum.

 First, he’d need to trade XRP/BTC to get some Bitcoin, and then he could perform the ETH/BTC trade to trade his Bitcoin for Ethereum.
 Remember that while an asset may be listed on an exchange it does not mean that you can directly trade it for every other cryptocurrency on that exchange.

 Sometimes you need a “pass-through” currency in order to make trades work.
 If you’re not sure, then trading for Bitcoin is the most foolproof way, as it’s a trading pair almost everywhere, with the exception of a few Ethereum based token exchanges.

 You’ve likely noticed that there are many different trading pairs on cryptocurrency exchanges.
 They work much the same way as using any other pair, but you should be aware that the value could actually be much different for each pair.